 There are no other areas of regulation imposed regarding the marketing of public funds.
-However, we recommend that further analysis must be undertaken with regards to any specific concern in relation to the intended marketing activities of public investment funds.
+However, we recommend to undertake an in-depth analysis in case marketing activities of public investment funds are intended.

 4 Tax Treatment

 4.1 What are the types of entities that can be public funds in your jurisdiction?